Academic Policies for Class Enrollment

 Students needing to enroll in additional units after the Registration-by-Appointment period must complete and file an Extra Unit Authorization form with Admissions and Records.
 See Extra Unit Authorization.

 Approval of extra units for students not listed among the exceptions above is strictly limited at this time.
 Choose units wisely.
-Use the Degree Planning Guide for your major and My Academic Planner (MAP) to set priorities.
+Use the Degree Planning Guide or STAR Act Planning Guide (for AA-T and AS-T students only) for your major together with My Academic Planner (MAP) or My Plan to Graduate (MPG) to set priorities.
 Contact your academic advisor for assistance.

 Students needing to exceed the maximum number of units should: